rajeev06code/google-places/README.md

-# Project Name- Googole places
+# Project Name- Google places

 ## Description
 This project is based on finding places using google API and frontend technology used here is Vite React .